Ibeth Zamora Silva: Professional career

 She lost her next fight, again by SD, against Irma Sánchez in June.
 After a UD win against Fredee Gonzalez in January 2013, she defeated Naoko Shibata by SD to capture the vacant WBC female light flyweight title on 3 March 2013 at the Korakuen Hall in Tokyo, Japan.
 Two judges scored the bout 96–94 in favour of Silva while the third scored it 96–94 to Shibata.
 She would go on to defend her WBC light flyweight title eight times; against Maricela Quintero in June and Ava Knight in October 2013; Jessica Chávez in November 2014; Jolene Blackshear in May and a third fight with Esmeralda Moreno in September 2015; Mari Ando in March, Keisher McLeod-Wells in July and Nina Radovanovic in November 2016.
 Her title reign came to an end when she faced Esmeralda Moreno for the fourth time in her career, on 22 April 2017 at Unidad Deportiva Martín Alarcón in Metepec, Mexico.
 Two judges scored the bout 95–94 and 96–93 in favour of Moreno while the third scored it 96–93 to Silva.

 Six months after losing her WBC light flyweight title, she moved up a division to compete at flyweight, defeating Isabel Millan by UD in October before facing Melissa McMorrow for the vacant WBC female flyweight title.
 The bout took place on 26 May 2018 at the Teatro Molière in Mexico City.
 Silva defeated McMorrow by UD to become a two-weight world champion, with the scorecards reading 100–90 and 98–92 twice.

+On 19 June 2021, Silva lost her title to Marlen Esparza going down by unanimous decision at Don Haskins Center, El Paso, Texas, USA.
+She knocked the challenger to the canvas in the first-round but went on to lose with the three judges scoring the contest 97–92, 95–94 and 96–94 for Esparza.

+Silva lost to Kenia Enríquez by unanimous decision at La Paz, Baja California Sur, Mexico, on 10 September 2023 in a contest for the interim WBC female flyweight World title.